Sex Hormone Binding Globulin (SHBG)

 SHBG changes more gradually than testosterone, often over months rather than days.

-Tracking SHBG over time helps distinguish persistent metabolic or hormonal shifts from short term fluctuations in testosterone levels.
+Tracking SHBG over time helps distinguish persistent metabolic or hormonal shifts from short term fluctuations in testosterone or estradiol levels.
 Stable or improving SHBG trends often reflect changes in insulin sensitivity, thyroid signaling, liver health, or overall metabolic balance.

 When tracked alongside total and free testosterone, SHBG trends provide insight into whether changes in hormone availability are driven by distribution rather than production.